FrozenWinters/qft/README.md

-# Quantum Field Theory Learning Seminar
+# Mirror Symmetry Learning Seminar

 * Fall 2015: we covered the basics of QFT.
 See qft-notes.tex.
 * Winter 2016: we covered the basics of string theory and